tlaundal/dmcb/README.md

     pip install -r requirements.txt

 Configure your webserver with either the `dmcb.wsgi` or `dmcb.cgi` file.
-Some info may be found here: http://flask.pocoo.org/docs/deploying/.
+Some info may be found in the [flask docs](https://flask.palletsprojects.com/en/0.12.x/deploying/).

 If you are only going to test this for yourself, you may just do: `python start.py`